cmd-stream/cmd-stream-go/README.md

 ## Stress Testing

-The library has successfully passed a **12-hour continuous stress test**, ensuring stability under extreme conditions.
+The framework has successfully passed a **12-hour continuous stress test**, ensuring stability under extreme conditions.

 For more details on the testing methodology and results, see [stress-test-go](https://github.com/cmd-stream/stress-test-go).

 ## Installation

-To obtain the library, use:
+To obtain the framework, use:

 ```bash
 go get github.com/cmd-stream/cmd-stream-go